-- Process control - Equipment calibration
+- Process control

+- Equipment calibration

 - Anti-siphon devices

 - Backpressure

 - Calibration columns

 - Analyzer(s)

 - Check valve(s)

 - Flow switch(es)

-Proper remediation actions will be taken if there is an overfeed of fluoride to the municipal water system.
-The recommended actions information is provided in the following link: https://doh.wa.gov/sites/default/files/legacy/Documents/Pubs//331-609.pdf?uid=625ef4322a954.
+Proper remediation actions would be taken if there is an overfeed of fluoride to the municipal water system.
+The recommended actions information is provided in the following link:

+https://doh.wa.gov/sites/default/files/legacy/Documents/Pubs//331-609.pdf?uid=625ef4322a954.

 A health and safety plan would be in place.
-In addition, a spill response kit will be maintained at each site during construction work at that site, and all project site workers would be trained in spill prevention and containment The addition of any chemical to a public water supply, other than a disinfectant requires a minimum operator certification of Water Treatment Plant Classification 2, WTPO 2 (WAC 246-292-050).
-There will be a at least one designated certified operator in responsible charge of the fluoridation system at this certification level.
+In addition, a spill response kit would be maintained at each site during construction work at that site, and all project site workers would be trained in spill prevention and containment The addition of any chemical to a public water supply, other than a disinfectant requires a minimum operator certification of Water Treatment Plant Classification 2, WTPO 2 (WAC 246-292-050).
+There would be at least one designated certified operator in responsible charge of the fluoridation system at this certification level.

 The CDC recommends that personnel in potential contact with fluoride products always wear PPE.
-The equipment will vary based on the task being performed at each site.
+The equipment would vary based on the task being performed at each site.
 Even with a full-face shield and goggles, eye irritation is possible, especially if PPE fails.
-In the event of a spill, a safety shower and eye wash station will be available for immediate use.
+In the event of a spill, a safety shower and eye wash station would be available for immediate use.
 The manufacturer's SDS is the primary source of information for PPE required to handle concentrated fluoride additive product.
+The costs for the measures described have been captured during this study.